The L1-Potts functional for robust jump-sparse reconstruction: A fast algorithm for the exact minimization of -Potts functionals

-We compare the reconstruction of piecewise constant functions by the $L^1$-Potts functional with that of the $L^2$-Potts functional and the $L^1$-TV functional under different types of noise.
-For the $L^1$-TV minimization experiments, we used the implementation of \cite{clason2009duality}.
+\thisfigheight{0.35\textwidth} \thisfigwidth{0.34\textwidth} We compare the $L^1$-Potts functional, the $L^2$-Potts functional and the $L^1$-TV functional w.r.t. to their capabilities to reconstruct jump-sparse signals under different types of noise. {\noop For $L^1$-TV minimization we used the implementation of \cite{clason2009duality} with a maximum of 100 outer and 1000 inner iterations.
+In all experiments, we adjusted the model parameter $\gamma$ so that the solutions were visually closest to the ground truth.}

 Our first experiment deals with additive Laplacian noise; see \autoref{fig:laplacian_noise}.
-There, every data point is corrupted by a random variable of the Laplacian probability density of variance $\sigma^2$
+Every data point is corrupted by a random variable which is distributed according to the Laplacian probability density of variance $\sigma^2$

-Next, we look at salt and pepper type noise; see \autoref{fig:potts_sap_small}.
-Here, a certain fraction $p$ of a true signal $g$ is set to a random variable $\eta,$ that is, the data is given by
+Our next experiment considers salt and pepper type noise; see \autoref{fig:potts_sap_small}.
+Here, a fraction $p$ of a signal $g$ is set to a random variable $\eta,$ i.e., the data are given by

 In our experiments, $\eta$ is distributed uniformly in the interval $[0,1].$